TheWidlarzGroup/react-native-video/README.md

 });
 ```

+## Community support
+We have an discord server where you can ask questions and get help.
+[Join the discord server](https://discord.gg/WXuM4Tgb9X)

 ## Enterprise Support
 <p>
   📱 <i>react-native-video</i> is provided <i>as it is</i>.
 For enterprise support or other business inquiries, <a href="https://www.thewidlarzgroup.com/">please contact us 🤝</a>.
 We can help you with the integration, customization and maintenance.
 We are providing both free and commercial support for this project. let's build something awesome together! 🚀